 Dear Sir or Madam,

-I’m writing to complain a customer’s dissatisfaction on my recent trip with your flight.
-I am a frequent traveler in favor of your company.
-So I really hope you can take this case seriously and promise me this will never happen again in the future.
+I’m writing to complain about damage to my luggage on my recent trip with your airline.
+I am a frequent traveler in favor of your company,so I really hope you can take this case seriously and promise me this will never happen again in the future. {how could they possibly do this?
+This is not appropriate]

-The flight was scheduled to take off three days ago at 6 am 7/15 from Taipei to New York.
-I arrived New York airport only to find my lovely suitcase was completely out of shape.
-My suitcase is a middle-sized and solid black one with a teddy bear on its back.
-I believe one of your crews have noticed this tragedy at that time.
-To my surprise, she didn't do anything to compensate this or ask me for any claim of damage.
+The flight was scheduled to take off three days ago at 6 am on the 15th of July from Taipei to New York.
+I arrived in New York airport only to find my lovely suitcase was completely out of shape.[put your response to each question in its OWN paragrpah] My suitcase is a medium-sized and solid black one with a teddy bear on its back.
+I believe one of your crew noticed this accident at that time.
+To my surprise, she didn't do anything to compensate me for this or ask me for any claim of damage.
 Instead, she rushed me to leave the waiting room with a mean attitude.

-I am very disappointed on your quality of service and that cabin crew.
+I am very disappointed with your quality of service and that cabin crew member.
 Therefore I request your company to explain this whole accident to me formally.
 In addition, I think the bad-mannered crew owes me an apology.
 Most importantly, please make any type of reimbursement if this accident was caused by your crew’s recklessness.
+The request here is not great "if this accident was caused by your crew’s recklessness" - so if they say it was not?
+I would just ask for compensation {as clearly it is the airlines fault whether it is due to "crew’s recklessness" or some other cause.

 Yours sincerely,

-Jimmy
+Jimmy SURNAME needed